-It’s great to have you here.
-I am Collins Nweke, a Municipal Legislator at Ostend City Council where I currently serve a third term of office, this time in the standing special council on social welfare.
-I am an engaged world citizen, Belgian of Nigerian origin, husband, father and an active uncle to a host of young Africans.
+It is great to have you here.
+I am Collins Nweke, a Municipal politician at Ostend City Council where I currently serve a third term of office, this time in the standing special council on social welfare.
+I am an engaged world citizen, Belgian of Nigerian origin, husband, father and an active mentor to a host of young Africans.

 Why this blog?
 In May 2014, I was a Green Party candidate for the European Parliament, running with my friend and now three-term Member European Parliament (MEP) Bart Staes on the back of a more equitable, reformed Europe.
 Over 11,000 Belgian voters supported my Euro-parliament bid.
 Though unelected, the bid energized me to carry beyond the campaign trail the issues that motivated me to stand for the election in the first place: a fairer and more responsive Europe, ready to provide progressive leadership in a changing world, lead public opinion rather than simply follow it, uphold the European values of fairness particularly in its trade relations with Africa and the rest of the emerging economies et cetera.